astral-sh/ruff/README.md

 Ruff supports several workflows to aid in `noqa` management.

-First, Ruff provides a special error code, `RUF100`, to enforce that your `noqa` directives are "valid", in that the errors they _say_ they ignore are actually being triggered on that line (and thus suppressed).
+First, Ruff provides a special rule code, `RUF100`, to enforce that your `noqa` directives are "valid", in that the violations they _say_ they ignore are actually being triggered on that line (and thus suppressed).
 You can run `ruff /path/to/file.py --extend-select RUF100` to flag unused `noqa` directives.